Arizona Naturalists >>> Sonoran Desert Naturalist >>> Field Guide >>> Mammals

 Lepus californicus

 Large jackrabbit with posture upright when alarmed.
-Large ears and black tip to tail.
+Large ears, tips edged in black and black tip to tail.
 Common near agriculture and flood plains.
 More info

 Peccary; Javelina